-3) The aim of the grant is to support business growth consultancy projects in established Hertfordshire SMEs; to support those SMEs to improve productivity; and to strengthen the local economy by supporting the SMEs to create new jobs.
+3. The aim of the grant is to support business growth, resilience and survival consultancy projects in established Hertfordshire SMEs; to support those SMEs to grow; to respond, adapt or strengthen their business in order to minimise the impact of the COVID-19 pandemic and Lockdown period; to improve productivity; and to strengthen the local economy by supporting the SMEs to create new, and safeguard existing, jobs.
 Examples of eligible and ineligible costs are as follows:

-• Research to take existing products into new UK markets
+• Reintroducing or taking existing products into new UK markets

 • Improving productivity and profitability

 • Stabilising financial position/preparing for future investment